GovTech-CSG/Autowasp/README.md

 ***Alternatively, you can use the precompiled jar [here](https://github.com/imthomas93/Autowasp/releases)***

 ## Installing the jar
+ 1. Download the release build [here](https://github.com/govtech-csg/Autowasp/releases).
- 1. Open Burp Suite
+ 2. Open Burp Suite.
 	 - Community version:
 		 - Temporary project with default/preferred settings
 	 - Professional version:
 		 - Either temporary project or new/existing project
 		 - Default/preferred settings
- 2. Click on **Extender** located on the top row of tabs
+ 2. Click on **Extender** located on the top row of tabs.
- 3. Under the **Extensions** tab on the second row, click **Add**
+ 3. Under the **Extensions** tab on the second row, click **Add**.
- 4. Under **Extension Details**, click **Select file** and select the Autowasp JAR file, then click **Next**
+ 4. Under **Extension Details**, click **Select file** and select the Autowasp JAR file, then click **Next**.
- 5. You should see no output or errors and a new tab labeled Autowasp on the top row.
+ 5. You should see no output or errors and a new tab labelled Autowasp on the top row.

 # Usage

 ***A general testing workflow using Autowasp would include the following steps:***

   1. Display the OWASP checklist in Autowasp for reference.
-  2. Add the target URL to scope and perform scanning.
+  2. Add the target URL to scope and perform the scan.
-  3. Map the scan issues to specific test cases in the checklist OR
+  3. Map the scan issues to specific test cases in the checklist.
+OR
-  4. Manually explore the website's pages, then click “Enable Burp Scanner Logging” to display the scanner issues under the **Logger** tab
+  4. Manually explore the website's pages, then click **Enable Burp Scanner Logging** to display the scanner issues under the **Logger** tab.
-  5. Map findings to the checklist
+  5. Map findings to the checklist.
   6. Insert security observations and evidence associated with the logs.
-  7. Generate a report containing the checklist, logs, evidence, and comments. (**NOTE**: This feature only works for BurpSuite `v2020.9.1` and before only.
-We are currently working with PortSwigger for a fix)
+  7. Generate a report containing the checklist, logs, evidence, and comments.

 ## **1. Displaying the Testing checklist** ##

 ### First time: ###
-1. Click the **Fetch WSTG Checklist** button to fetch the checklist from the forked [WSTG documentation](https://github.com/GovTech-CSG/www-project-web-security-testing-guide/blob/master/v42/4-Web_Application_Security_Testing/README.md) (Note: this may take a few minutes due to the number of pages)
+1. Click the **Fetch WSTG Checklist** button to fetch the checklist from the forked [WSTG documentation](https://github.com/GovTech-CSG/www-project-web-security-testing-guide/blob/master/v42/4-Web_Application_Security_Testing/README.md).
+(Note: this may take a few minutes due to the number of pages)
-2. To avoid downloading the WSTG checklist every time, you may click **Save a Local WSTG Checklist** and save the checklist to your local machine.
+2. To avoid downloading the WSTG checklist every time you open Autowasp, you may click **Save a Local WSTG Checklist** and save the checklist to your local machine.
+Subsequently, when you use Autowasp, you should choose **Load local checklist** to start your penetration testing work.
 	![fetchChecklist](./images/fetchChecklist.gif)

 ### Subsequent times: ###